upradhan93/license-manager-for-matlab-on-aws/README.md

 #### 1. MATLAB Client Resolution

-The MATLAB client (whether on-premises or in AWS) must resolve:
+The MATLAB client (whether on-premises or in AWS) must be able to resolve:
 - The head node's private DNS name
-- All worker node private DNS names in the Auto Scaling Group
+- Private DNS names of all worker nodes in the Auto Scaling Group

 #### 2. Cluster Internal Resolution

-- Head node must resolve all worker node private DNS names
+- Head node must be able to resolve private DNS names of all worker nodes
-- Worker nodes must resolve other worker nodes' private DNS names
+- Worker nodes must be able to resolve other worker nodes' private DNS names

 > **Note**: If using the default Amazon-provided DNS (AmazonProvidedDNS), internal DNS resolution is automatically configured.
 Custom DNS servers require additional configuration (see below).